-Facebook events are a great way to share details of events publicly or to a limited group, and to gather RSVPs.
+Facebook events are a great way to share details of events publicly or with a limited group, and to gather RSVPs.
 Alternatively, you can publish details on your own website.
 Once you have created your event information page, copy the url and include it in all your communications.
 Remember to use social media to direct people to the website to promote the details of the event.
-Check out enoughneds.com resources section for additional guides on communication NCDs for more information.
-The template media release can also help you to communicate your key messages and support promotions for your event.
-Remember to reach out to your own networks, through your member organisations, and ask them to share through their mailing lists and social media.
-The hashtag for your events and activities during the Global Week for Action on NCDs is #enoughNCDs.
+Check out the actonncds.org resources section for additional guides on communicating about NCDs.
+The template media release can also help you to communicate your key messages and support promotion for your event.
+Remember to reach out to your own networks through your member organisations, and ask them to share through their mailing lists and social media platforms.
+The hashtag for your events and activities during the Global Week for Action on NCDs is #ActOnNCDs.

-Don't forget to let NCD Alliance know your plans by submitting details through the Map of Impact on the enoughncds.com website, to assist with promotion of your activities.
+Don't forget to let NCD Alliance know your plans by submitting details through the Map of Impact on the www.actonncds.org website, to assist with promotion of your activities.
 NCDA member organisations can utilise 'My NCDA Hub', NCDA's member-only area, and request to have activities featured in NCDA platforms like the newsletter, news, blogs and social media.
-Alternative platforms for promoting events include Google forms if you need RSVPs, Eventbrite.
+Alternative platforms for promoting events include Google forms if you need RSVPs, and Eventbrite and Zoom for online events.
 Write to and invite your local member of government to join you with a polite letter or email and include your key messages.
 Even if they don't come, it will put the event and your messages on their radar.